CAP_WEB_1crop.jpg

 IMPACT:

-Since 2011, TCP has presented dozens of exhibitions and served over 50 artists through residency opportunities who have volunteered thousands of arts service hours to help hundreds of under served youth and seniors realize their creative dreams through one-on-one professional artist mentorship.
+Since 2011, TCP has presented dozens of exhibitions and served nearly 70 artists through residency opportunities who have volunteered thousands of arts service hours to help hundreds of underserved youth and seniors realize their creative dreams through one-on-one professional artist mentorship.

 TCP's beneficiary organizations have included a number of area neighborhoods and schools, One Love Generation, VSA Arts of Georgia, Street Smart Youth Project, Blueprint 58, Paint Love, Big Bethel AME Church, Operation P.E.A.C.E. and Columbia Residential.
 (CLICK THE LINKS FOR IMAGE GALLERIES)